 The following set of fundamental rules allows us to get to the highest level of productivity while benefiting both the company and our team members.

 - We avoid meetings as much as possible.
-Instead of having them, we communicate asynchronous to each other via Linear, GitLab, Notion, Figma, and (occasionally) Slack, expecting responses within 24 hours.
+Instead of having them, we communicate asynchronous to each other via Jira, GitLab, Notion, Figma, and (occasionally) Slack, expecting responses within 24 hours.

-- We don’t do team wide standups or sync meetings, except one meeting at the start of every Linear cycle.
-Here we walk through the tasks in Linear and also discuss about how the team feels, what motivates them right now, and what would they want to change.
+- We don’t do team wide standups or sync meetings, except one meeting at the start of every cycle.
+Here we walk through the tasks and also discuss about how the team feels, what motivates them right now, and what would they want to change.

 - Most collaboration and discussion happens in feedback loops, using the above mentioned tools, which requires clear and thoughtful communication from everyone.

 - We don’t have strict deadlines.
-We ship incrementally as we move through the backlog and cycles in Linear and launch new things as they become ready.
+We ship incrementally as we move through the backlog and launch new things as they become ready.

 - Our team members should be able to work on what they think is fun, or rely on their intuition when picking tasks from the backlog.
 Our public design system roadmap holds us accountable.